-Among the things to miss about India for a lifetime of not being there is her textiles.
+Among the things to miss about India for a lifetime of not being there are her textiles.

 Below is an example of phulkari (flower work): a traditional embroidery of the Punjab.